vircadia/vircadia-docs-sphinx/docs/source/contribute.rst

 ---------
 Most, if not all, of us work voluntarily without any payment.
 While we do not have an entity to manage donations, you can donate to specific members of the team via various services like PayPal, Patreon, or Github Sponsors.
+A list of members you can donate to is available on the :doc:`donate page <contribute/donate>`.

 You can also put bounties on specific features you want to see implemented or issues you want to see fixed, by leaving a comment on our `issue tracker <https://github.com/kasenvr/project-athena/issues>`_.
 Of course, bounties are also an option for other parts of the project like the documentation.